 This is the layer Good2Know was built for.
 The regulations arriving this month and this autumn all produce the same raw material: structured, verified vehicle data from official sources.
 That data still lands in fragments, one authority, one manufacturer, one registry at a time, each with its own format and its own gaps.
 Turning fragments into a single clear picture a system can act on is the work.

 Good2Know sits underneath that as infrastructure, not as another report.
 We aggregate fragmented lifecycle data from insurers, inspection stations, manufacturers, authorities, and marketplaces, then structure and verify it into one view delivered through an API inside the workflows that already exist.
 The eCoC is a good example of the pattern: a new signed data source appears, and the value is not in displaying it, it is in interpreting it alongside everything else about the vehicle so a decision gets faster and cleaner.
-When the EU makes structured vehicle data the default, the useful question stops being "can I get the data" and becomes "can I make sense of all of it at once."
+As EU rules make more categories of vehicle data structured and electronically exchangeable, the useful question stops being "can I get the data" and becomes "can I make sense of all of it at once."

 What we're watching next

-• September 2026: EU Data Act enforcement, and the first real tests of how manufacturers deliver owner and third-party access to connected-vehicle data.
+- September 2026: the Data Act's design-for-access requirement starts applying to connected products placed on the market from 12 September, and the first real tests of how manufacturers deliver owner and third-party access.

-• Independent access: how quickly Delegated Regulation (EU) 2026/699 changes what workshops and third parties can pull, and how clean that diagnostic data is once it flows.
+- Independent access: how quickly Regulation (EU) 2026/699 changes what workshops and third parties can pull as it phases in toward 2027, and how clean that diagnostic data is once it flows.